huggingface/blog/whisper-spec-dec.md

 Since we auto-regressively generate using the fast, assistant model, and only perform verification forward passes with the slow, main model, the decoding process is sped-up substantially.
-Furthermore, the verification forward passes performed by the main model ensure that **exactly the same outputs** are achieved as using the main model standalone.
+Furthermore, the verification forward passes performed by the main model ensures that **exactly the same outputs** are achieved as if we were using the main model standalone.
-This makes speculative decoding the perfect substitute to existing Whisper pipelines, since one can be certain that the same performance will be attained.
+This makes speculative decoding a perfect drop-in for existing Whisper pipelines, since one can be certain that the same quality will be attained.

-To get the biggest speed-up in latency, we want the assistant model to be as fast as possible, while predicting the same token distribution as the main model.
+To get the biggest speed-up in latency, we want the assistant model to be significantly faster than the main model, while predicting a token distribution that is very close to the main model for most (mainly the "easier") tokens.
 In practice, these two attributes form a trade-off: the faster the model is, the less accurate it is.
 The only constraint for selecting an assistant model is that it must share the same vocabulary as the main model.
 That is to say, if we want to use speculative decoding with Whisper [large-v2](https://huggingface.co/openai/whisper-large-v2)
 (multilingual), we need to select a multilingual variant of Whisper.
 Whereas if we want to use speculative decoding with